 The identity of alerts is represented by event codes from ISO/IEEE 11073-10101 nomenclature for alerts (Block E).

-For the ACM Profile in the PCD-04 message, the OBX instance associated with the Event Identification Facet (where OBX-5 is equal to 196616^MDC_EVT_ALARM^MDC or the identification of the physiologic limit exceed for physiologic alarms), can be followed by an optional OBX instance to communicate Alert Reporter actor originated display text/print text.
+For the ACM Profile in the PCD-04 message, the OBX instance associated with the Event Identification Facet (where OBX-5 is equal to 196616^MDC_EVT_ALARM^MDC or the identification of the physiologic limit exceed for physiologic alarms), can be followed by an optional OBX instance to communicate Alert Reporter Actor originated display text/print text.
 The MDC and REFID are defined in IEEE 11073-10101B [Editor’s note: preliminary MDC is 0, preliminary REFID is MDCX_ATTR_ALERT_ANNOTATION].
 The data type for the OBX-5 value shall be either string (ST) or formatted text (FT).
 The permits inclusion of text formatting indications or the inclusion of characters from international character sets.
-The Alert Manager actor will optionally use the Alert Reporter provided text as a suffix to the Alert Manager synthesized alert text to be included in the alert text to be communicated to the Alert Communicator alert notification recipients.
-The Alert Manager (AM) shall include a separator character (commonly space) or character sequence (commonly space dash space) between the Alert Manager (AM) synthesized text and the Alert Reporter (AR) actor provided annotation text.
+The Alert Manager will optionally use the Alert Reporter provided text as a suffix to the Alert Manager synthesized alert text to be included in the alert text to be communicated to the Alert Communicator alert notification recipients.
+The Alert Manager (AM) shall include a separator character (commonly space) or character sequence (commonly space dash space) between the Alert Manager (AM) synthesized text and the Alert Reporter (AR) provided annotation text.

 This capability permits the Alert Reporter to contribute text specifically for inclusion into the Alert Manager synthesized alert notification text.
 This can be useful in the case of textual information not well integrated into an HL7 standard data item.
 It can also be used as a foreign language mapping of the alert reason for which the Alert Manager requires abstraction.
 This abstraction is meaningful in scenarios where the Alert Reporter, the alerting medical device, and the alert notification recipients are in one country, and the Alert Manager is centralized in a different country.

 The alert notification text is expected to be rapidly actionable.
-To that end the additional text supplied by the AR actor should be relatively short.
+To that end the additional text supplied by the AR should be relatively short.

 The AR provided additional text is not expected to be utilized for communicating alert remedies.
 Remedies would be expected to utilize a distinctly different MDC and REFID.